supermarsx/autogithubpullmerge/readme.md

 # autogithubpullmerge

-A cross-platform tool to manage and monitor GitHub pull requests from a terminal user interface.
+A cross‑platform tool that both automates safe pull request merging and manages stray branches (detects, closes, deletes or purges), with a terminal UI and scriptable CLI.

 ## Features
 - Cross-platform build using CMake